 Big Thunder Suite

-I like its old-fashioned touches like the claw-footed bathtub in the bedroom.
+This suite features old-fashioned touches like the claw-footed bathtub in the bedroom.
 Just inside the front door is an old-fashioned telephone, the kind with no dial or buttons.
 Pick up the receiver, and you'll hear someone telling a humorous old-timey tale.Continue to 10 of 10 below.

 10 of 10

+The Disneyland hotel has three swimming pools and a fitness center.
 The hotel's pools are named E-Ticket and D-Ticket (in honor of the Disneyland ticketing scheme of yesteryear), but the star is the Monorail Pool and its water slide.

-You'll find a gift shop in the lobby, along with a concierge desk, a business center, and a Guest Services desk whose staff can help you with all kinds of things, including reservations and other... arrangements.
+You'll find a gift shop in the lobby, along with a concierge desk, a business center, and a Guest Services desk whose staff can help you with all kinds of things, including reservations and other arrangements

 They provide free WiFi and in-room coffee makers.
 And it's a 100% non-smoking hotel.
 Like all hotels at the Disneyland Resort, it accommodates guests with disabilities and has a limited supply of manual wheelchairs for rent.